ODOT weekly construction update - Wilmington News Journal

-Through the week ending Saturday, Dec.
-30: The following traffic advisory includes restrictions on the state highway system in Clinton County, according to the Ohio Department of Transportation (ODOT).
+Through the week ending Saturday, Jan.
+6: The following traffic advisory includes restrictions on the state highway system in Clinton County.
 All work will be contingent upon the weather.
 For construction information and statewide information regarding road conditions, visit ODOT on the web at www.Ohgo.com.

 CONTINUING IMPACT